LARC-CMU-SMU/dph19-glycemic-impact/README.md

 ## Project Structure
 By default, the project assumes the following directory structure:

-project
+project <br>
-└───data
+└───data  <br>
-│   │   dic_20191203.pickle: the textual description of recipe, AMT annotation, and nutritional properties │   │   Recipe54k-trained embeddings
+│   │   dic_20191203.pickle: the textual description of recipe, AMT annotation, and nutritional properties <br>
+│   │   Recipe54k-trained embeddings  <br>
-│   │   combined.csv
+│   │   combined.csv  <br>
-└───RQ1
+└───RQ1 <br>
-│   │   how we conduct data preprocessing and crowdsourcing to answer the Research Question 1 └───RQ2
+│   │   how we conduct data preprocessing and crowdsourcing to answer the Research Question 1  <br>
+└───RQ2 <br>
 │   │   Train a lot of models to answer the Research Question 2 and save the results to csv/ and pickle/ <br>
-│   │   We release the original code (RQ2_original) and a less messy version (RQ2_reproducible) to make it easier to reproduce the experiments.
+│   │   We release the original code (RQ2_original) and a less messy version (RQ2_reproducible) to make it easier to reproduce the experiments.  <br>
-│   └───RQ2_original
+│   └───RQ2_original  <br>
-│   │   │   How we prepare the results on paper, it is not well-structured and requires dic_20190819.pickle │   └───RQ2_reproducible
+│   │   │   How we prepare the results on paper, it is not well-structured and requires dic_20190819.pickle  <br>
+│   └───RQ2_reproducible  <br>
 │   │   │   We selectively reproduce the best models in our study and re-organize the notebooks.
-It requires dic_20191203.pickle
+It requires dic_20191203.pickle  <br>
-│   │   │   │   Best non-nutritional model: NB-BoW + LR
+│   │   │   │   Best non-nutritional model: NB-BoW + LR  <br>
-│   │   │   │   Best overall model: Pre-trained GloVe + Nutritional information + LGBM
+│   │   │   │   Best overall model: Pre-trained GloVe + Nutritional information + LGBM  <br>
-│   │   │   │   Second best overall model: NB-BoW + Nutritional information + LR
+│   │   │   │   Second best overall model: NB-BoW + Nutritional information + LR  <br>
-│   │   │   │   Nutritional only model: Nutritional information + LR
+│   │   │   │   Nutritional only model: Nutritional information + LR <br>
-└───csv
+└───csv  <br>
 └───pickle
 └───reports
 │   └───figures